Crime Zone

-Crime Zone (also known as Calles Peligrossas in Peru) is a 1989 American-Peruvian science fiction action film directed by Luis Llosa, written by Daryl Haney and starring David Carradine, Peter Nelson, Sherilyn Fenn, and Michael Shaner.
+Crime Zone (also known as Calles Peligrossas in Peru) is a 1988 American-Peruvian science fiction action film directed by Luis Llosa, written by Daryl Haney and starring David Carradine, Peter Nelson, Sherilyn Fenn, and Michael Shaner.
 Carradine plays a mysterious stranger who recruits young lovers in an illicit romance (Nelson and Fenn) to commit a crime spree in a futuristic police state, while promising them an avenue for escape.
 The film was executive produced by Roger Corman, who came up with the original concept.

 Due to a perceived lack of Peruvian qualities, it was better received by American than Peruvian critics.
 Corman's New Concorde co-produced and distributed it.
 After its Los Angeles premiere, it was released on VHS by MGM/UA.

 Plot

-In the fictional country Soleil, a brutal police state at war with Frodan, the government sets up a criminal, Hector, who walks into a police trap.
+In the futuristic police state of Soleil, the government sets up a criminal, Hector, who walks into a police trap.
 Hector is captured alive at the behest of the police chief and is executed live on television after a brief show trial.
-Bone, who has recently lost his job at a cryogenics facility for not showing the proper respect to authority, meets Helen, a woman forced into prostitution at the government-sanctioned whorehouse.
-They are immediately attracted to each other and begin an illegal romance despite several close calls with the police.
+Bone, a former security guard who has recently lost his job at a cryogenics facility for not showing the proper respect to authority, meets Helen, a woman forced into prostitution at the government-sanctioned brothel.
+They are immediately attracted to each other and begin a secret relationship, as unauthorized romantic and sexual activity is illegal for lower-class "subgrade" citizens like themselves.
 Bone's friend Creon becomes jealous of their relationship and demands that Bone share Helen with him; disgusted, Bone refuses, and they eventually come to blows over Creon's behavior.

-After he observes Bone and Helen engage in petty theft, a mysterious man named Jason offers them passage to Frodan if they will steal records from a secure facility disguised as a hospital.
-Although suspicious, they accept and successfully deliver the information to Jason, who attempts to delay their reward and talk them into further criminal acts.
-Frustrated and needing money, Bone and Helen rob a bank, quickly becoming the most wanted criminals in Soleil.
+One day, Bone and Helen, both disillusioned with Soleil's repressive society, steal some money from a supermarket.
+They are observed by a mysterious man named Jason, who offers them passage to Frodan, another nation at war with Soleil, in exchange for stealing records from a secure facility disguised as a hospital.
+Although suspicious of his offer, they accept and successfully deliver the information to Jason, who attempts to delay their reward and talk them into further criminal acts.
+Frustrated and short on money, Bone and Helen rob a bank, quickly becoming the most wanted criminals in Soleil.
 Creon attempts to blackmail Helen, but she dismisses his threats; before Creon can attack her, Bone saves her and tells Creon that he would kill him if he weren't leaving Soleil so soon.
-After losing faith in Jason's promises, Bone and Helen recruit J.D. and Alexi to help them escape.
+After losing faith in Jason's promises, Bone and Helen recruit their friends, J.D. and Alexi, to help them escape.